alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Static types move some of those assumptions into declarations the compiler can check.

-At the extreme, imagine every value was just a blob of bytes:
+At the extreme, imagine every value was just bytes:

 ```csharp
 byte[] value = LoadValue();